 - The Wireless Institute of Australia is formed. - The Georgia Tech Amateur Radio Club is formed at Georgia Tech University. - The Hammarlund Manufacturing Co. is formed in New York City by Oscar Hammarlund to produce variable capacitors and other electronic components.
+Radios come later. - Emil Seidel becomes the first Socialist Mayor of the city of Milwaukee (term 1910-1912).

-- Clarence Crapo 9VD begins on the air operations in Boston. - The Junior Wireless Club Limited changes its name to the Radio Club of America. - The first Indianapolis 500 race is held.
+- Clarence Crapo 9VD begins on the air operations in Boston.
+Clarence would soon move to Milwaukee and become the second President of MRAC. - The Junior Wireless Club Limited changes its name to the Radio Club of America. - The first Indianapolis 500 race is held.

 - Congress passes the Radio Act of 1912, licensing amateur radio operators and restricting them to wavelengths shorter than 200 meters (frequencies greater than 1500 KHz).
-This was in part to prevent hams from interfering with government radio stations. - Per the Radio Act of 1912, the Department of Commerce will oversee radio (and amateur radio) operations. - Amateur Radio call signs will now be government assigned.
+This was in part to prevent hams from interfering with government radio stations.
+Another big reason for the frequency allocation is no one believed that anything higher than 1.5 MHz would be of any value.
+Lastly, the thinking was that since the frequencies were useless, amateur radio would soon just fade away as hams would grow tired of trying to operate on the "useless" frequencies. - Per the Radio Act of 1912, the Department of Commerce will oversee radio (and amateur radio) operations. - Amateur Radio call signs will now be government assigned.
 Previously, hams made up their own call signs (often a person's initials). - The Amateur Radio service is created with two classes of licenses, First Grade and Second Grade.
 First Grade required a written essay examination and a code test of 5 words per minute.
 The test was administrated before a "Radio Inspector" at a Commerce Department Field Office.
 The Second Grade license was for people who could not appear at a Commerce Dept. Field Office.
-An existing Amateur Radio First Grade licensee would administer the test. - The Hamilton Radio Club is formed in Hamilton Ohio. - Texas A&M University Radio Club is formed. - The Albany (New York) Amateur Radio Association is formed. - The Institute of Radio Engineers (IRE) is formed in New York. - April 14 The British steamship Titanic hits an iceberg and sinks during its maiden voyage from Southampton, England, to New York.
+An existing Amateur Radio First Grade licensee would administer the test. - The Hamilton Radio Club is formed in Hamilton Ohio. - Texas A&M University Radio Club is formed. - The Albany (New York) Amateur Radio Association is formed. - The Institute of Radio Engineers (IRE) is formed in New York. - The E. B. Heath Aerial Vehicle Company is formed by Edward Heath to sell airplane kits.
+The company would eventually become the Heath Company selling electronic (especially amateur radio) kits. - Arizona becomes the 48th state. - April 14 The British steamship Titanic hits an iceberg and sinks during its maiden voyage from Southampton, England, to New York.
 Prior to this event, ships were not required to have radiomen on duty throughout the day.
 After the accident 24 hour coverage was required as well as the establishment of a maritime distress frequency (500 Kc).

-• The Wireless Association of Cambridge (Ohio) was formed - December 4.
-It later changed it's name to the Cambridge Amateur Radio Association.
+- The Wireless Association of Cambridge (Ohio) was formed December 4.
+It later changed its name to the Cambridge Amateur Radio Association. - The London (England) Wireless Club is formed (July 5).
+In 1922 the group will change its name to the Radio Society of Great Britian (RSGB).